-Overall sales in North Africa are \in 38.2 million and comprise both the export sales from Bouchara Recordati into these territories, in particular Algeria, and the sales generated by Opalia Pharma mainly in Tunisia consolidated as from 1 November 2013.
-Opalia Pharma, a Tunisian pharmaceutical company acquired in 2013, markets branded generic drugs with leading products in dermatology and in the gastrointestinal and respiratory therapeutic areas, generated sales of \notin 15.9 million in 2014.
+Overall sales in North Africa are € 43.7 million and comprise both the export sales from Bouchara Recordati into these territories, in particular Algeria, and the sales generated by Opalia Pharma mainly in Tunisia.
+Opalia Pharma, a Tunisian pharmaceutical company acquired in 2013, markets branded generic drugs with leading products in dermatology and in the gastrointestinal and respiratory therapeutic areas, generated sales of € 19.2 million in 2015, up 21.1% compared to the preceding year.